View Button & Section Configuration

 Section Configuration

-Add the Content Translator section to any blueprint and configure its behavior with props:
+Add the Content Translator section to any blueprint:

 sections: